-C’est si Bon! has developed this “Day Camp Operations Plan” in coordination with the Local Government in accordance with the Interim Coronavirus Disease 2019 (COVID-19) Guidance for Day Camp or Program Settings Serving Children and Teens (May 6, 2020), as directed by the NC Department of Health and Human Services.
+C’est si Bon! has developed and will continue to revise our “Day Camp Operations Plan” for the 2022 season in coordination with the CDC and the Local Government in accordance with the Interim Coronavirus Disease 2019 (COVID-19) Guidance for Day Camp or Program Settings Serving Children and Teens as directed by the NC Department of Health and Human Services.
+Visit this page for more information.

 - Diagnosed with COVID-19